siddharthadhyani/portfolio-website/README.md

 # React + typeScript + Vite.

-This Template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This Template provides a minimal setup to get React working in Vite with HMR and some ESLint rules..

 Currently, two official plugins are available: